3dcitydb/3dcitydb-docs/source/wfs/installation.rst

    path, simply rename the WAR file or change Tomcat’s default behavior.

 | **Step 5: Configure the WFS service**
 | The WFS must be configured to meet your needs.
-For instance, this
+For example, this
   includes providing connection details for the 3D City Database instance and the definition of the feature types that shall be served through the interface.
 These settings must be manually edited in the configuration file ``config.xml`` of the service.
-Please check the next chapter for how to configure the WFS.
+Please check :numref:`wfs_configuration_chapter` for how to configure the WFS.

 .. note::